DjangoGirls/tutorial/en/template_extending/README.md

 {% endblock %}
 ```

 That's it!
-Check if your website is still working properly :)
+Check if your website is still working properly. :)

-> If you have an error `TemplateDoesNotExist` that says that there is no `blog/base.html` file and you have `runserver` running in the console, try to stop it (by pressing Ctrl+C - Control and C buttons together) and restart it by running a `python manage.py runserver` command.
+> If you get the error `TemplateDoesNotExist`, that means that there is no `blog/base.html` file and you have `runserver` running in the console.
+Try to stop it (by pressing Ctrl+C – the Control and C keys together) and restart it by running a `python manage.py runserver` command.